-Different Spectrums of Sublingual CBD
+The Pharmacokinetics of Sublingual CBD Oil

 The sublingual vein can absorb CBD oil into your body, and it does so very quickly (within a matter of minutes for most people).
 Doctors typically prescribe sublingual administration medications when they need to get a lot of a drug into a person, and they need to do it fast.

 Most of us take CBD for things like pain or anxiety, so we expect pure CBD to work as quickly as it can.
 While other methods of taking CBD (ie: edible gummies) can work for people, they are not always the best option.
 Sure they taste good, but they don’t work as quickly or as effectively as sublingual CBD oil drops.